 Proper storage is incredibly simple and is one of the biggest advantages fabric pots have over rigid containers.
 Once your pots are thoroughly cleaned and completely dry, you can fold them flat.
 This makes them incredibly compact and easy to tuck away in a closet, on a shelf, or in a storage bin until you need them again.
 Storing them dry is the most important step, as it prevents any mold or mildew from developing while they’re packed away.
 Unlike a stack of bulky plastic pots that takes up valuable space, a whole set of fabric pots can be stored in a small drawer, keeping your grow tents and storage areas neat and organized.

-Simple Tips to Make Your Pots Last Longer
+Tips to Make Your Fabric Pots Last Longer

 Fabric pots are tough and typically last for three to five years, but you can easily extend their lifespan with a few good habits.
 Besides cleaning them between grows, try to keep your empty pots out of direct sunlight for long periods, as UV rays can degrade the fabric over time.
 When you’re filling them, be mindful not to overfill, which can put unnecessary strain on the seams.
 Using a quality growing media that drains well will also help maintain the pot’s integrity.
 For an extra layer of protection, some growers place a thin plastic liner inside, but it’s not necessary if you follow the other care steps.